JetBrains/intellij-sdk-docs/topics/ui/controls/search_field.md

 #### Speed search {#speed-search-size}

-For a search field shown on demand, for example, in the <control>Project</control> tool window, the width should be adjusted on typing to accommodate input.
+For a search field shown on demand, for example, in the <control>Project</control> tool window, expand the field to the width of the tool window.

 <!-- #### In a toolbar {#toolbar-search-size}